BurdetteLamar/AboutRuby/core/Hash/template.md

 h.default_proc.class # => Proc
 ```

-When the default proc is set (i.e., not <tt>nil</tt>) and method <tt>[]</tt> is called with with a non-existent key, the block is called with both the Hash object itself and the missing key; the block's return value is returned as the key's value:
+When the default proc is set (i.e., not <tt>nil</tt>)
+and method #[] is called with with a non-existent key,
+method #[] calls the default proc with both the Hash object itself and the missing key,
+then returns the proc's return value:

 ```ruby
 h = Hash.new { |hash, key| "Default value for #{key}" }
 h[:nosuch] # => "Default value for nosuch"
 ```

-In this case, the default value is ignored:
+And the default value is ignored:

 ```ruby
 h.default = false
 h[:nosuch] # => "Default value for nosuch"
 ```

-Note also that in the example above no entry for key <tt>:nosuch</tt> is created:
+Note that in the example above no entry for key +:nosuch+ is created:

 ```ruby
 h.include?(:nosuch) # => false
 ```

-However, the block itself can add a new entry:
+However, the proc itself can add a new entry:

 ```ruby
 h = Hash.new { |hash, key| hash[key] = "Subsequent value for #{key}"; "First value for #{key}" }